GuilhemBaiss/SilenceDetection/README.md

 ## How does this algorithm work?
 The algorithm uses the parselmouth library to access to the fundamental frequencies of the audio.
 In fact, a fundamental frequency of zero will represent a silent.
 The algorithm removes outliers that could be created by ambiant sounds.

+## ERRORS
+- " AttributeError: 'module' object has no attribute 'Sound'" means that you have installed the library parselmouth and not praat-parselmouth.
+To solve this issue, unistall parselmouth : pip unistall parselmouth and install praat-parselmouth : pip install praat-parselmouth